asteves/site/content/courses/econometrics/_index.md

 ## Information

-This page holds notes on Woolridge's *Introductory Econometrics* 5th Edition along with links to my answers to the practice problems.
+This page holds notes on Wooldridge's *Introductory Econometrics* 5th Edition along with links to my answers to the practice problems.

 ## Links